RedStoneMango/Mangrypt/README.md

 ### 2️⃣ Layer Two – *Session Password*

-Once Layer One is decrypted, your sensitive data is unlocked by a second password.
+Once Layer One is decrypted, sensitive data is unlocked by a second password.
 This layer uses:

 - The same **AES-128-GCM** encryption configuration
 - A separate **Session Password**

 > If the Mangrypt window loses focus, the app automatically obscures all content and re-prompts for the **Session Password** to protect unattended data.

+---

+### 🧠 Memory Usage

+The **Java Virtual Machine (JVM)** employs a **Garbage Collector (GC)** that automatically identifies and clears unused objects from memory.

+Mangrypt follows secure memory handling practices to reduce the risk of memory leaks and unintended data persistence.
+Sensitive data and passwords are immediately overwritten after use, encryption is performed only on demand, and no sensitive values are stored in immutable objects.

+While **JavaFX (JFX)** components internally use `String` objects, Mangrypt ensures that any sensitive input from the UI is promptly converted to `char[]` for controlled handling.
+These UI fields are cleared as soon as they’re no longer needed, minimizing exposure within the application's memory.

+---

+## ⚠️ Security Notice

+While Mangrypt is designed with strong encryption practices and careful attention to security, it has **not yet undergone a formal third-party security audit**.
+This means that, although it is built with best practices in mind, absolute protection cannot be guaranteed at this stage.

+**Help harden Mangrypt.
+If you're a security expert, your review or audit would be extremely valuable.**

+For contributions or feedback, see [here](#-feedback--contributions).

 ---